How to design forms that convert

 September 28, 2015

-How to design forms that convert.
+How to design successful forms.

 Web forms are the scourge of many a designer, and by extension, their clients.
 Forms play a vital role on any site because they’re how sites gather all-important info during the checkout process, or lead information on landing pages.
 If you want to please your clients and boost their sites’ conversion rates, there’s perhaps nothing more significant you can do than design effective, optimal forms.